$n$-permutability and linear Datalog implies symmetric Datalog: Acknowledgments

+I would like to thank Ralph McKenzie for support and mentoring.
+I'm grateful to Pascal Tesson for helping me understand first order reductions better and to Benoit Larose for pointing out an error in the definition of subdirect constraints in the preprint of this paper.
+Finally, I thank the referees for their perceptive and valuable comments.

-This work was begun at Vanderbilt University, Nashville, TN, USA, and finished at IST Austria.
-Funded by European Research Council under the European Unions Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement no. 616160.
+This work was begun at Vanderbilt University, Nashville, TN, USA, and was finished at IST Austria and Charles University.
+Funded by European Research Council under the European Unions Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement no. 616160 and PRIMUS/SCI/12 project of the Charles University.